SarunaZ/server_explorer/README.md

     REACT_APP_SERVERS_DATA_API_URL="'YOUR SERVER DATA API ENDPOINT'"

 ## Testing with Cypress
+  When testing with Cypress, it is important to have the project running on local `port 3000`, otherwise it will not pick up the project.

   Before running the tests the file `cypress.env.json.example` should be renamed to `cypress.env.json`

         {